-Mission Beelieve holds twice a year, a six week virtual Introduction to Beekeeping Course.
+Mission Beelieve holds 3 times a year, a six week virtual Introduction to Beekeeping Course.
 Presented by influential professors and beekeepers in the industry.
 The course ends with a hands-on equipment day, to provide an opportunity to construct wooden ware, smoker lighting, and familiarization with different tools and equipment.

 Introduction to beekeeping Course Sign Up